CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

   The object to be sorted is indicated by a small dot.

-Once you have placed tiles in at least two bins, you have created Classifier’s initial **training set**, which will be used to generate rules to differentiate objects in different classes.
+Once you have placed tiles in at least two bins, you have created Classifier’s initial **training set**, which will be used to train the classifier to differentiate objects in different classes.

 - **Tip:** Clicking on a tile will select it.
 Holding shift will allow you to add and remove tiles from the selection.
 All the tiles in a selection can be moved at once by dragging one of them to another bin.